In this article you will learn:

 Along with these advances, car manufacturers continue to discover new ways to make leather seats more beautiful, durable and livable, making them the most preferred car seats on the market.
 Leather seats are a luxury that adds a great deal of value to your car.
-That said, they still need routine care to stay soft and supple.
+That said, they still need routine care and a car leather cleaner to stay soft and supple.

-The good news is, taking care of your leather interior is simple; all you need is a leather cleaner and conditioner.
+The good news is, taking care of your leather interior is simple; all you need is a leather cleaner for cars.
 So, buckle your seatbelts and get ready to learn some easy tips on how to keep your leather seats as plush and beautiful as the day you first bought your car!

 First and foremost, the best way to prevent aging to your leather car seats and upholstery is to keep them clean.
 Crumbs, spills and dirt can all react with the leather of your car interior, especially with exposure to UV rays.
 This can cause accelerated aging, which results in dry, dull or discoloured leather.
 And, because leather upholstery isn’t as absorbent as cloth seats are, dirt and stains are a lot more noticeable.